 Twelve Questions Show Best Practices

 The book begins by culling together Gallup’s massive data.
 It finds that workers evaluate their workplace based on twelve questions.
 Managers are the key to the answers.
-These twelve questions show the elements of a strong workplace.
+These twelve questions show the elements of a healthy workplace.
 Companies with workers who answered these questions positively were also the most profitable.

 1. “Do I know what is expected of me at work?”